Creating a CSV file for bulk import in Excel

 - Repeat steps 2 and 3 for the number of posts you wish to schedule.

-- From [Save as type], select [CSV UTF-8 (Comma delimited)].
-For details on how to save, refer to How to Save as UTF-8 or Shift_JIS.
+- From [File type], select [CSV UTF-8 (Comma delimited)].
+For details on how to save, please refer to How to Save as UTF-8 or Shift_JIS.

 - Enter the file name and save.

-With a single CSV file, you can bulk add posts with media and text-only posts to scheduled posts or drafts.
+With a single CSV file, you can collectively add posts with media and text-only posts to scheduled posts or drafts.

-To bulk import posts with media, you must first upload images and videos to the Media Library.
-For upload instructions, refer to Uploading Media (Images and Videos) to the Media Library.
+To bulk import posts with media, you need to upload images and videos to the Media Library in advance.
+Please refer to How to Upload Media (Images and Videos) to the Media Library for upload instructions.

 - Create the CSV file according to the format described in Details of Input Fields below.

-- From [Save as type], select [CSV UTF-8 (Comma delimited)].
-For details on how to save, refer to How to Save as UTF-8 or Shift_JIS.
+- From [File type], select [CSV UTF-8 (Comma delimited)].
+For details on how to save, please refer to How to Save as UTF-8 or Shift_JIS.

 - Enter the file name and save.